 - contact your mortgage servicer directly, or

 - visit one of the HUD-approved counseling agencies participating in Keep Your Home California.
-(To learn more about housing counseling, see our article Free Counseling in California for Struggling Homeowners.)
+(To learn more about housing counseling, see Free Counseling in California for Struggling Homeowners.)